rickybassom/rickybassom/README.md

 ### Hi there 👋

-I'm a Data Engineer focused on data warehousing, cataloguing, streaming and processing software.
+I'm a Data Engineer focused on data warehousing, cataloguing, streaming, and processing software.

 I am currently:
 - Developing software for the ISIS Neutron and Muon Source data pipeline that spans from the ingestion of scientific data, to [data reduction](https://github.com/autoreduction/queue-processor) and the [cataloguing of data](https://data.isis.stfc.ac.uk/) using ETL jobs for scientists to later analyse.